pingcap/docs-cn/dev/reference/sql/statements/show-create-user.md

 ## MySQL compatibility

 * The output of `SHOW CREATE USER` is designed to match MySQL, but several of the `CREATE` options are not yet supported by TiDB.
 Not yet supported options will be parsed but ignored.
-See [security compatiblity] for more details.
+See [security compatibility] for more details.

 ## See also